Particular/Workshop/README.md

 Installing other components such as ServiceControl, ServiceInsight and ServicePulse is optional at this time.
 They are required for the advanced exercises but you can install them later, if/when you get on to the advanced exercises.

 NOTE: When you install ServicePulse, you may see two warnings about not being able to connect to ServiceControl.
 In both cases, click `Yes` to proceed with the installation.
-These warnings appear because, although ServiceControl has installed, no instances have yet been created.
+These warnings appear because, although ServiceControl has been installed, no instances have yet been created.

 #### LocalDB